Niazul11/GarmentManagementSystem/README.md

-# Garment Management System
+Employee Management System

-## Description
+Description
-A Java-based garment management system that allows users to add garments, update stock, view available garments, and place orders.
-This system is designed to streamline the management of garment inventory and sales.
+The Employee Management System is a Java-based desktop application that allows users to manage employee records.
+It features a user-friendly GUI built using Java Swing and integrates with a MySQL database for data storage and retrieval.

-## Features
+Features
-- Add new garments with details such as ID, name, description, size, color, price, and stock quantity.
+Add new employee records (Name, Address, Email, etc.).
-- Update the stock quantity of existing garments.
+Automatically generate Employee IDs.
-- View all available garments in the inventory.
+Store data securely in a MySQL database.
-- Place orders for garments and generate invoices.
+Navigate between forms with ease.